Apple Lisa: Research and design

+The user interface was designed in six months, after which the hardware, operating system, and applications were all created in parallel.
+During the formulation of the Lisa as a product, the applications and graphical user interface of the Xerox Alto were influential in defining the machine's capabilities.
+With Xerox yet to introduce its Star workstation, only the Xerox 860 featured amongst the competitors identified for the Lisa.
+However, the Three Rivers Computer Corporation PERQ was described as "closest to the spirit of LISA" that "in many ways exceeds it", with its price acknowledged as justifiably expensive.
+Nevertheless, the Xerox Star did influence the design of the Lisa's user interface, leading to the introduction to the Lisa of a "completely different" desktop manager featuring icons.

 In 1980, Steve Jobs was forced out of the Lisa project, and he appropriated Jef Raskin's existing Macintosh project.
 Raskin had conceived and led Macintosh since 1979 as a text-based appliance computer.
 Jobs redefined Macintosh as a cheaper and more usable form of Lisa's concepts, and led the skunkworks project with substantial motivation to compete in parallel with the Lisa team.

 In September 1981, below the announcement of the IBM PC, InfoWorld reported on Lisa, "McIntosh", and another Apple computer secretly under development "to be ready for release within a year".
 It described Lisa as having a 68000 processor and 128KB RAM, and "designed to compete with the new Xerox Star at a considerably lower price".
 In May 1982, the magazine reported that "Apple's yet-to-be-announced Lisa 68000 network work station is also widely rumored to have a mouse."
 BYTE reported similar rumors that month.